Generated mountain-town creek and meadow scene representing Warm Springs Creek near Ketchum in Idaho, not an exact location photo

 If Warm Springs is too warm or thin, move to Big Wood for more current or Silver Creek for a steadier coldwater plan.

-Warm Springs Creek follows Idaho Fish and Game's Big Wood River tributary rules upstream of Magic Reservoir: winter catch-and-release, a spring closure through the Friday before Memorial Day weekend, and a six-trout limit once the summer season opens.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Warm Springs Creek follows Idaho Fish and Game's Big Wood River smaller stream rules upstream of Magic Reservoir: winter catch-and-release, a spring closure through the Friday before Memorial Day weekend, and a six-trout limit once the summer season opens.

 Warm Springs Preserve